R for Biologists course

 Let’s add a different colour for each sample.

-In the code below we specify we want to map the Sample column to colour =.
-As we are mapping colour to a column in our data we need to put this inside the aes().
+Your turn 6.6: Map each sample to a colour using the colour = argument.
+As we are mapping colour to a column in our data we need toput this inside aes().

 ggplot(data = allinfo, mapping = aes(x = Sample, y = log2(Count + 1), colour = Sample)) +